boldbi/bold-bi-docs/docs/working-with-data-sources/dashboard-parameter/change-the-dashboard-parameter-value-in-url.md

 •	Binary

-For date type parameter values, you can provide the server (where the query will be executed) supported date format as parameter value.
+For date type parameter values, you can provide the supported date format of the server where the query will be executed as the parameter value.

-To append your query string with URL, add a prefix (?) to the query string.
-If (?) is already there in the URL, add a prefix (&&) to the query string.
+To append your query string to a URL, add a prefix (?) to the query string.
+If (?) is already present in the URL, add a prefix (&&) to the query string.

  `https://<servername>/dashboards/<dashboardid>/<category>/<dashboardname>?@<parameter1>=<value1>&&@<parameter2>=<value2>`

 ![Stored procedure URL parameter](/static/assets/working-with-datasource/dashboard-parameter/images/stored-procedure-url-parameter.png)

-Using the dashboard parameter syntax, you can pass the dashboard parameter value in URL as follows.
+By using the dashboard parameter syntax, you can pass the dashboard parameter value in the URL as follows.

 ![Dashboard parametr in URL parameter](/static/assets/working-with-datasource/dashboard-parameter/images/dashboardparameter-in-url.png)

 ## Default parameters

-Default parameters enhances to filter the data based on the current user.
-It can be passed in custom query and web URL.
-Currently, the default parameter is supported with,
+Default parameters enhance the ability to filter the data based on the current user.
+They can be passed in a custom query and web URL.
+Currently, the default parameter is supported with:

 <meta charset="utf-8"/>
 <table>